 Arias' 'excellent' dispute resolution practice stands out for its 'all-round support', 'practical approach' and 'efficiency in handling any matter'.
 The team acts for large local and multinational companies across a range of areas, including the oil, retail, automotive, technology and telecoms sectors, as well as representing financial institutions and government entities.
 The firm is also noted for its growing national and international arbitration practice.
-The 'highly esteemed' Mario René Archila heads the team, and is praised for his 'experience and negotiation skills'; he is supported by 'knowledgeable and thorough' associate Luis Fernando Zelada and special counsel Aurélie Huey, who is qualified in Guatemala, the US and France and specialises in international arbitration.
+The 'highly esteemed' Mario René Archila heads the team, and is praised for his 'experience and negotiation skills'; he is supported by 'knowledgeable and thorough' associate Luis Fernando Zelada and special counsel Aurélie Huet, who is qualified in Guatemala, the US and France and specialises in international arbitration.

 Carrillo & Asociados has a strong reputation for constitutional and public sector litigation; in a recent highlight, Luis Mazariegos and founding partner Alfonso Carrillo successfully defended Fundación de la Universidad del Valle de Guatemala and Universidad del Valle de Guatemala against a constitutional action brought by the Indigenous Municipality of Sololá relating to the ownership of land.
 The firm is also noted for its white-collar criminal defence practice, with a particular focus on recovering assets locally and abroad.
 Rodrigo Callejas and senior associate Emanuel Callejas represented the directors of Italia Motors in a criminal complaint against the former general manager relating to alleged theft, fraud and forgery.
 Other clients include Maersk, Aldo Group and Hidroeléctrica Santa Rita.